 - Difficulty putting thoughts into words; speaks in halting phrases; leaves sentences incomplete; stutters under stress; mispronounces long words, or transposes phrases, words, and syllables when speaking.

-- Trouble with writing or copying; pencil grip is unusual; handwriting varies or is illegible.
+- The trouble with writing or copying; pencil grip is unusual; handwriting varies or is illegible.

 - Clumsy, uncoordinated, poor at ball or team sports; difficulties with fine and/or gross motor skills and tasks; prone to motion-sickness.